It wasn't about style.

 From gun boats to martini bars

 Gregg Buchbinder takes over.
 Faces the problem of a nearly indestructible chair.
 If you want to keep that chair and the company making it alive, you will need new uses.
 Gregg sees the writing on the wall.
-He also notices some orders for cool hotels, very different from the usual US army and government applications.
+He also notices some orders for cool hotels, very different from the usual US military and government applications.

 Obviously, the Navy chair is getting some very un-Navy usage.
 Gregg pursues this.
 And initiates partnerships that will take Emeco from ships to showrooms.